Bellagio Fountains, NevadaHistorical & Cultural Sites

 Sample 2-Day Itinerary

-Our team has crafted a sample 2-day itinerary to help you make the most of your visit to the Bellagio Fountains and the surrounding Las Vegas area, ensuring a blend of iconic sights and unique experiences.
-This itinerary assumes you're staying at a mid-Strip hotel for optimal walkability.
+Our team has crafted a sample 2-day itinerary to help you experience the best of the Bellagio Fountains and the surrounding Las Vegas area.

 Bellagio Fountains tips